How do we Control Oil During the Summer? Plus my very first ever book review.

 not only the fats often used, like coconut oil and shea butter, both of which

-clog pores like crazy, as well as certain ingredients designed to replace oils,
+clog pores like crazy, but certain ingredients designed to replace oils,

-made out of oils fused with alcohols, which also clog pores like crazy.
-It’s also that even sunscreens that aren’t
+made out of oils fused with alcohols, also clog pores like crazy.
+Thing is, even sunscreens that aren’t

 pore clogging too often don’t hydrate the skin, which leaves dehydrated skin

-thirsty for water that would now have to come from an additional lotion.
+thirsty for water that would now have to come from an additional lotion or serum.
 A hydrating sunscreen, however, allows you to

 only have to apply one lotion.
 Beautiful